 On this safari you won’t just see animals in their natural habitat.
 You’ll also climb the famous Dune 45 and look out over endless dunes to your one side, and the sea to your other.
 From there, you’ll take an excursion out to Sesriem Canyon and see the desert in the early light of dawn.

 While the heat can be intense in the summers, the tour is well organized to avoid the worst of it and keep you comfortable.
-You can find out more about this and other safari options in Namibia, or book this safari here.
+You can find out more about this and other safari options in Namibia.

 Garden Route and Addo Elephant Park Tour